se-rwth/se-rwth.github.io/_pages/research/Model-Based-Assistive-Systems.md

 including structural and behavior data, and domain specific modeling method for assistive systems [[MM15]](#MM15) were developed.
-A concept for defining goal modeling languages [[MRV20]](#MRV20) or UML/P based languages [[MNRV19]](#MNRV19) describes a process how languages for assistive systems can be created.
+A technique for using goal modeling languages [[MRV20]](#MRV20) or UML/P based languages [[MNRV19]](#MNRV19) describes, how languages for assistive systems can be created.

 Current work extends these approaches: to enable useful support, it